Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 #### 3.7.1 Reliability.......................................................................................................

-The system shall operate consistently and perform its intended functions under defined conditions without failure.
+The system shall operate consistently with the uptime of 99.9%, and perform its intended functions under defined conditions without failure.
 It should be able to seamlessly recover from unforeseen problems and manage several user requests without crashing.
 To guarantee system dependability, regular testing—including unit, integration, and system testing—must be carried out.
 If something goes